michaeljclark/glkitty/README.md

 then send them to the kitty terminal using the terminal graphics protocol.
 The demo uses poll to capture keyboard input and kitty protocol responses while rendering and transmitting double buffered Base64 encoded images.
+ZLib compression is enabled with the the `-z` flag.

 ![glkitty](/images/glkitty.gif)